Collectionbeginners

 Not every beginner needs or wants a 35-footer.
 The case for starting smaller is real: lower purchase price, lower slip fees, easier to maneuver, simpler systems, and the confidence-building experience of a boat that responds immediately to your inputs.

-The Catalina 30 is the standard bearer here — over 6,400 hulls built between 1974 and 2008, 169 active listings, and a median price around $18,000.
+The Catalina 30 is the standard bearer here.
+With over 6,400 hulls built between 1974 and 2008, it is one of the deepest used-market choices in American sailing.
 At 29.9 feet with 6'2" of headroom and a 41% ballast ratio, it delivers the interior volume of a 1970s 34-footer and the stability of a properly weighted keelboat.
-It's the boat more beginner sailors have learned on than any other in its size range, and the Catalina 30 International Association maintains a technical archive that answers virtually every question a new owner will have.
+It is the boat more beginner sailors have learned on than any other in its size range, and the Catalina 30 International Association maintains a technical archive that answers virtually every question a new owner will have.

-The Catalina 27 steps down another rung: 6,600 hulls, a median price that rarely exceeds $12,000, and enough boat for a weekend with a partner.
-For buyers whose genuine goal is to learn to sail — not to cruise — the 27 is often the right choice.
-It's small enough to feel every sail trim decision immediately, big enough to sleep and cook aboard, and cheap enough that the learning curve isn't expensive.
+The Catalina 27 steps down another rung: 6,600 hulls, enough boat for a weekend with a partner, and a much simpler ownership footprint.
+For buyers whose primary goal is to learn to sail rather than immediately cruise, the 27 is often the right choice.
+It is small enough to feel every sail-trim decision, big enough to sleep and cook aboard, and common enough that the learning curve is supported by decades of owner notes.

 Comparison: the key numbers

-The ballast ratio column tells most of the story about how forgiving a boat will be.
-Higher ratios mean more initial stability and more time to react before heel demands action.
-The comfort ratio tells you about motion — higher numbers mean smoother, less violent behavior in a seaway, which matters on any passage longer than a day sail.
+The ballast ratio column tells much of the story about how forgiving a boat will feel.
+Higher ratios usually mean more resistance to heel and more time to react before the boat asks for a reef.
+The comfort ratio is about motion: higher numbers tend to mean a slower, less abrupt ride in a seaway, which matters on any passage longer than a day sail.

 ModelLOADisplacementBallast RatioHeadroomListingsMedian Price